ZackeryRSmith/QCBuilder/README.md

 ###### Read me not 100% created yet.. sorry
-###### Also quick note QCBuilder uses a privite (And old) version of Reter.
+###### Also quick note QCBuilder uses a unreleased old version of [Reter](https://github.com/ZackeryRSmith/Reter/).
 Reter is not finished but is still stable so I decided to use it here, keep this in mind while reading my code (If you do that is).

 <!-- Badges -->
 ![](http://ForTheBadge.com/images/badges/made-with-python.svg)